 A change in the UK law limiting Lee’s practise scope in 2016 sparked legal scholarship firstly in the form of Med Co certification to assess Whiplash trauma and secondly in an LLM degree (Legal Aspects of Medical Practise) from Cardiff University in 2019.

-Lee practises an integrated approach to muscle and joint concerns drawing on the ancient and the modern, psychological and physical aspects of pain and anything else that is important to the person asking for help.
-Lee believes in being a teacher rather than a guru.
-A teacher meets their student and helps them along in a beneficial to the student way and a guru teaches only his understanding or his way.
-There is no one way.
+Lee practises an integrated approach to muscle and joint concerns drawing on the ancient and the modern, psychological and physical aspects of pain.
+Lee believes in being a teacher rather than a guru because that way the application of his knowledge and skills is patient led.
+Specifically in Chiropractic he practises the SOT technique a (mostly gentle) full spine approach to feeling better.